-When you own horses, it’s absolutely essential that you learn frequently seen health issues to stay on top of things.
+When you own horses, it’s absolutely essential that you learn how to recognize frequently seen health issues to stay on top of things.
 Sometimes, our horses encounter problems that require medical attention and evaluation.

-Polysaccharide storage myopathy, or PSSM, is a muscular disease that affects certain breeds over others.
+Polysaccharide storage myopathy, or PSSM, is a muscular disease that can affect horses.
 Because of its nature, it’s essential to gain knowledge about exactly what it can cause and how to manage it.
 Let’s find out more!

 How Do You Manage Horses with PSSM?

-Even though horses will always have PSSM no matter the treatment, you can manage symptoms to soothe their condition.
+There is no treatment for PSSM and the condition cannot be reversed.
+However, managing it is possible.
 Tailoring a diet precisely to fit their needs is essential, which can be at the supervision of your vet.

 You can also help to manage the condition with exercise.
 Physical therapy with a professional is sometimes necessary, so that is another avenue of care.